Help us in our wildlife sanctuary in Calga, Australia

 Leggings (tight stretch pants) and shorts and singlets (sleeveless shirts) and tight t-shirts are NEVER acceptable work wear.

-We will loan you two second-hand Volunteer T-shirts, which you will need to wash and dry between shifts.
+We will loan you give you 2 volunteer T-shirts, which you will need to wash and dry between shifts.
 Or you can buy new t-shirts from us for $20 each.
 You must wear a volunteer t-shirt while you are working so that you are identifiable as being on the team (as, otherwise, visitors and staff get confused about who is who).

 You will need a warm jacket - we wear fleecy jackets as they are light and comfortable and practical.
 You must look professional when at work.
 Your jacket must be one dark colour and look neat and tidy.